MTR: Tuen Mun South extension

-Additionally, the addition of a new infill station, Hung Shui Kiu station, along the Tuen Ma line in between Siu Hong station and Tin Shui Wai station.
-It is currently under planning.
+Additionally, the addition of a new infill station, Hung Shui Kiu station, along the Tuen Ma line between Siu Hong station and Tin Shui Wai station is currently under planning.
 It may be built depending on the development of the Hung Shui Kiu New Town.

 Northern Link

 The Northern Link is a proposed new line which connects Tuen Ma line with the Lok Ma Chau Spur Line of East Rail line.
 It also has Au Tau, Ngau Tam Mei, San Tin, a future interchange station between East Rail line and Northern Link, Kwu Tung, which will become a terminus for Northern link.
-This potential line would serve the future Northern Metropolis in current planning by the Hong Kong government.
+This line would serve the future Northern Metropolis (which is in current planning) by the Hong Kong government.
 It would help to connect planned population centres isolated in the New Territories with Kowloon and Hong Kong.

-Tung Chung Line extension
+Construction of Kwu Tung station began in 29 September 2023, and is expected to be completed in 2027, while construction of the Northern Link is expected to begin in 2025 and is scheduled to commence service in 2034.

-Two new stations are planned on the Tung Chung line, namely: Tung Chung West and Tung Chung East.
-Tung Chung East station will serve the eastern part of Tung Chung, while Tung Chung West station will serve Yat Tung Estate and nearby developments.
+Tung Chung line extension

-The Oyster bay station is a planned infill station between Sunny Bay station and the future Tung Chung East station.
-It is expected to be complete in 2030.
+The Tung Chung line extension will extend the Tung Chung line to the west by approximately 1.3 kilometres.
+Three new stations will also be built, namely; Tung Chung West, Tung Chung East and Oyster Bay, with Tung Chung West serving as the new terminus of the Tung Chung line.
+Construction for Tung Chung West and Tung Chung East is expected to be completed in 2029.
+Oyster Bay station will be built next to the current Sui Ho Wan depot, and between Sunny Bay station and the future Tung Chung East station.
+It is expected to be completed in 2030.